karlo-babic/paradigms/1-Introduction-to-Programming-Concepts.md

 ## 1. Calculator
 - In Mozart, type: `{Browse 9999*9999}`
+    - To compile that line, press: `ctrl-. ctrl-l`
+- Result: `99980001`
 - Info:
     - The curly braces are used for a procedure or function call.
     - Browse is a procedure that displays the one argument in the browser window.
-- To compile that line, press: `ctrl-. ctrl-l`
-- Result: `99980001`

 ## 2. Variables
-- Declare a variable:
+- Declare a variable (press `ctrl-. ctrl-b` to compile the whole buffer):
 ```
 declare
 V = 9999 * 9999